 This is a need-based grant used to pay for tuition, fees, room, board, and living expenses.
 You can apply for this grant by submitting the Free Application for Student Aid (FAFSA).
 The maximum amount of this award is $5,550.

-Illinois Monetary Award Program
+State of Illinois Monetary Award Program (MAP)

 This is a need-based grant used to pay for tuition and mandatory fees.
 You can apply for this grant by submitting the Free Application for Student Aid (FAFSA).
 The maximum amount of this award is $4,720.
+For more information regarding this grant program please visit the ISAC website.

 Student loans can come from the federal government or from private institutions like banks.
 The money is borrowed, and will need to be paid back to the government or bank with interest.